kletobias/p2022/_projects/automation-using-a-test-harness-br-for-deep-learning-br-part-2.md

-In *Batch No. 1* we covered everything, from loading the images into a `DataBlock` object, to the creation of a `dataloaders` object and then initializing a `vision_learner` object, that is ready for the transfer learning process.
+In *Batch No. 1* we covered everything, from loading the images into a `DataBlock` object, to the creation of a `dataloaders` object and then initializing a `vision_learner` object that is ready for the transfer learning process.
 The transfer learning was done by using method `fine_tune`.

 All unique parameter combinations were calculated and each one was saved as a